darealshinji/vapoursynth-plugins/deblock/README.md

     deblock.Deblock(clip clip[, int quant=25, int aoffset=0, int boffset=0, int[] planes])

-- quant: the higher the quant, the stronger the deblocking.
+* quant: The higher the quant, the stronger the deblocking.
 It can range from 0 to 60.

-- aoffset: quant modifier to the blocking detector threshold.
+* aoffset: Quant modifier to the blocking detector threshold.
 Setting it higher means than more edges will deblocked.

-- boffset: another quant modifier, for block detecting and for deblocking's strength.
+* boffset: Another quant modifier, for block detecting and for deblocking's strength.
 There again, the higher, the stronger.

-- planes: a list of the planes to process.
+* planes: A list of the planes to process.
 By default all planes are processed.

-If quant + aoffset is inferior to 16, the filter does nothing at all.
-The same goes for quant + boffset.
+If `quant` + `aoffset` is inferior to 16, the filter does nothing at all.
+The same goes for `quant` + `boffset`.